-I’ve Been Using This Gorgeous Baking Sheet for More Than Two Years — And It’s Still Just as Pretty as it Was on Day 1 (And It’s on Sale!)
+I’ve Been Using This Gorgeous Baking Sheet for More Than Two Years And It’s Still Just as Pretty As It Was on Day 1 (And It’s on Sale!)

 When it comes to cookware, there’s really nothing less interesting than the sheet pan.
 They’re flat, metal, and lack any distinguishing characteristics aside from eventual Rorschach-esque patterns of baked-on brown grease.
 So maybe that’s why the folks behind Great Jones cookware decided to upend all of our expectations and introduce a sheet pan that’s flat-out covetable.

 With its ceramic coating in a deep, brilliant, cobalt blue, the Holy Sheet sheet pan is as much about showing off as it is about getting the job done.
 It’s an attention-grabber, a statement-maker — basically, a sheet pan that’s had a major makeover.
 And when I spotted it on Instagram, two years ago, I couldn’t help but wonder: “Where has this gorgeous thing been all my life?”

 But looks don’t count for much if the pan can’t perform in the kitchen, so I decided to give it the kind of workout only a roasted vegetable-obsessed procrasti-baker can.
 I got one and have been using it nearly every day ever since, roasting all kinds of roots and crucifers, making sheet pan dinners, and baking cookies, scones, and biscuits.
 In each and every case the pan performs … just like my other sheet pans.

 That’s actually a compliment, because my other pans are some sturdy, well-used, well-made, and well-loved suckers from the restaurant supply store.
 So the fact that the Holy Sheet can go head-to-head with these high-quality commercial sheets — and bring the bright, bold, super-fun color to boot — means it’s become my absolute favorite.